It’s a personality trait. One we ALL have. It’s part of a healthy ego.

 While some of us are a little more narcissistic than others, very few people are actual ‘narcissists’.

 Yet our Social Media feeds are full of women decrying their ex is a narcissist.
-No doubt fueled by the kajillion “5,000 Signs Your Ex Is A Narcissist” blog posts doing the rounds.
+No doubt fueled by the kajillion “5,000 Signs Your Ex Is A Narcissist” blog posts currently doing the rounds.